delta6626/365-days-of-code/README.md

 - Day 136 ✅: Improved PartnerPair’s profile settings UI with better input layouts, scrollbars, and overall styling polish
 - Day 137 ✅: Built the Skills Manager and Skills Holder components for PartnerPair’s settings page
 - Day 138 ✅: Started building a modal for the Skills Manager component in PartnerPair to allow users to add new skills
+- Day 139 ✅: Completed the Skills Manager by finishing the add-skill modal with length and duplicate validation
 ---

 ## 📌 Notes